Alienation (speech): Speech

-Reid decried a modern society that promoted "scrambling for position, trampling on others, back-stabbing, all in the pursuit of success" and called on students to reject this, stating "a rat race is for rats.
+Reid decried a modern society that promoted "scrambling for position, trampling on others, back-stabbing, all in the pursuit of success" and called on students to reject this, stating, "a rat race is for rats.
 We're not rats.
 We're human beings".
-He cautioned them that the cost of participation in such a society was the "loss of your dignity and human spirit" and quoted Christ: "what doth it profit a man if he gain the whole world and suffer the loss of his soul?".
+He cautioned them that the cost of participation in such a society was the "loss of your dignity and human spirit" and quoted Jesus Christ: "what doth it profit a man if he gain the whole world and suffer the loss of his soul?".
 (Note: This quote seems to be taken from the 1899 Douay–Rheims Bible version of Matthew 16:26: "For what doth it profit a man, if he gain the whole world, and suffer the loss of his own soul?".
 The King James Version uses: "For what is a man profited, if he shall gain the whole world, and lose his own soul?" for this verse and a similar wording "For what shall it profit a man, if he shall gain the whole world, and lose his own soul?" in Mark 8:36.)
 Reid called for greater involvement of the people in decision making at all levels, comparing the "untapped resources" of people to those of the North Sea oil fields.
 He lamented wasted potential, saying "I am convinced that the great mass of our people go through life without even a glimmer of what they could have contributed to their fellow human beings.
 This is a personal tragedy.
 It is a social crime.
-The flowering of each individual’s personality and talents is the precondition for everyone’s development".
+The flowering of each individual's personality and talents is the precondition for everyone's development".
 Reid warned his audience not to hate the capitalists who he stated were also a product of the alienation in society.
 (Note: Extract from Reid's speech as published by Glasgow University: "It is easy and tempting to hate such people.
 However, it is wrong.
 They are as much products of society, and of a consequence of that society, human alienation, as the poor drop-out".)